Quarezz/CoinBag/docs/MVP_development_plan.md

     *   [x] **[Client]** Ensure consistent error handling for auth exceptions:
         *   **Requirement:** Display user-friendly error messages for all `AuthException` types from Supabase (and any other auth-related errors).
         *   **Implementation:** Use `try-catch` blocks around calls to `AuthService`.
 Display errors in SnackBars or dialogs.
 Avoid showing raw error messages to the user.
-*   **Updates:** Added password reset option on the login screen and implemented comprehensive error messages for sign-in and sign-up failures.
+*   **Updates:** Added password reset option on the login screen and implemented comprehensive error messages for sign-in and sign-up failures .

 ### 2. Dashboard (`dashboard_screen.dart`)
 *   **PRD Goal:** View dashboard summary of recent spending and balances.